 Fast forward to 2016 and Elyssa is the proud mother of a gorgeous little girl.

 The street really has not changed much in 50 years.

 I grew up here at 58 Kihilla Rd Auburn

 I took a sentimental journey to Auburn, the Sydney suburb I grew up in.
 The main st had not changed much except for the Vietnamese & Muslim establishments.
-My real shock came when I drove past our family home at 58 Kihilla Rd, it was now totally run down, a very sad sight for me.
+My real shock came when I drove past our family home at 58 Kihilla Rd, it was now totally run down, a very heartbreaking sight for me.

 Checkout some more of my terrific blogs on the links below.